habibcomsats/NVFlare/docs/programming_guide/fl_context.rst

 FLContext
 =========
-.. currentmodule:: nvflare.apis.fl_context.FLContext
+.. currentmodule:: flare.apis.fl_context.FLContext

-One of the most important features of NVIDIA FLARE is :mod:`nvflare.apis.fl_context` to pass data between the FL components. ``FLContext`` is available to every method of all FLComponent types (Controller, Aggregator, Filter, Executor, Widget).
+One of the most important features of [BLINDED] FLARE is :mod:`flare.apis.fl_context` to pass data between the FL components. ``FLContext`` is available to every method of all FLComponent types (Controller, Aggregator, Filter, Executor, Widget).